Mathematical Formulation

 \(\underline{E}^p_{\omega ne}, \overline{E}^p_{\omega ne}\)

-Minimum and maximum energy produced by a unit in an interval defined
+Minimum and maximum power produced by a unit in an interval defined

 GW